toitware/ota-linux/README.md

-# Toit OTA updates for ARM-based Linux devices
+# Toit OTA updates for Linux devices

 The latest Toit firmware (only available on the alpha channel) published through [toit.io](https://toit.io/) can run on Linux and devices can be updated through [console.toit.io](https://console.toit.io/).

 ## Build the bundle on your workstation

-First step is to build the bundle on your workstation (not the ARM device).
+First step is to build the bundle on your workstation (not an ARM device).
 Clone this repository and enter the directory you cloned it into (e.g. `ota-linux`).
 You will need Toit CLI version v1.17.2 or later.
 [Download it](https://docs.toit.io/getstarted/installation/linux) or use: